PaulBratslavsky/strapi-bext-strapi-lifecycle-example/blog.md

 Lifecycle hooks are still useful for the following use cases:

 - When you want to do something using the "users-permissions" plugin,
-- When you want to do something using the "upload package" package,
+- When you want to do something using the "upload package",

 In this blog post, we will examine an example of how to use lifecycle hooks to create a **user profile** when a **user** is created.